 “It was also a much more conservative place,” Robinson said.

 In the time when the Vietnam War was beginning to heat up, Robinson recalls a real estate agent saying that “up on Abell Ave., people fly their flags.
 Lower in the village, we burn them.”
 And on Fourth of July, every house had a flag.

 “It was that kind of neighborhood,” Robinson said.

 “But in the 1970s, we were more involved in movements — anti-war, women’s and civil rights movements.
 This area became a haven for gays and lesbians.”

 At one point, Robinson recalls, Abell was casually called “Lavender Lane,” since many gay households were being established here.

 “One thing that’s characterized this corner that’s now called Abell, I think, is a general spirit of tolerance,” Robinson said.

-This is part of an ongoing series about the history, culture, and future of Baltimore’s neighborhoods.
-Have a suggestion?
+This is part of an ongoing series from The Baltimore Sun about the history, culture, and future of Baltimore’s neighborhoods.
+Have a suggestion for what neighborhood to explore next?
 Let us know.